tatmil-99/cs-learning-tracker/cs-notes/cs-book/ch1.md

 Compilation vs. Interpretation - The former translates entire program into mc before execting, while the latter translates line-by-line.

+Control Structures - Rules that determine the order in which statements (instructions) are executed.

 - All data within a computer's memory exists as binary codes.
 - Instructions and data are represented the same -- this allows computers to run their own instructions as data.
 - High-level standardized languages are portable, whereas assembly or machine language is not because each computer has its own machine language.
 - During execution the compiled code is loaded into memory and ran.

+### Types of control structures:

+- Sequential
+- Conditional
+- Repetitive (loop)
+- Sub-program - breaks program into smaller units.